jennyfothergill/hpc-intro/_episodes/15-transferring-files.md

 ## Download Files From the Internet

 One of the most straightforward ways to download files is to use either `curl` or `wget`.
-One of these is usually installed in most Linux shells, on Mac OS terminal and in GitBash.
 Any file that can be downloaded in your web browser through a direct link can be downloaded using `curl -O` or `wget`.
 This is a quick way to download datasets or source code.

 The syntax for these commands is: `curl -O https://some/link/to/a/file` and `wget https://some/link/to/a/file`.
 Try it out by downloading